MicrosoftDocs/iis-docs/iis/manage/powershell/powershell-snap-in-navigating-the-iis-snap-in-namespace.md

 ====================
 by [Thomas Deml](https://github.com/thomasdeml)

 Everybody is familiar on how the file system is organized.
 File systems are hierarchical namespaces, comprised of directories that contain files and other directories.
 PowerShell Snap-in leverage this familarity with the file system and allow other data stores to be exposed as an hierarchical namespace.
-Like the root of a file system drive is usually "C:\" the root of the IIS configuration system is "IIS:\".
+Like the root of a file system drive is usually `C:\` the root of the IIS configuration system is "IIS:\".

 Underneath the root "IIS:\" drive you will find "Sites" and Application Pools - "AppPools" in short.